Theoretical study of the crystal structure of the bilayer nickel oxychloride Sr$_3$Ni$_2$O$_5$Cl$_2$ and analysis of possible unconventional superconductivity: Introduction

 One path toward realizing tetragonal symmetry at ambient pressure is to replace the rare earth (La) atom with an element with larger ion radius, which however is not possible within lanthanoids since La has the largest ion radius~\cite{Zhang_Lin_22,Geisler_Hamlin}.
 Hence, there is a proposal for using actinium instead~\cite{Rhodes_Wahl,Wu_Yang}, which however is strongly radioactive.
 Alkaline-earth elements such as Sr and Ba~\cite{Rhodes_Wahl} have larger ion radius than La, but the valence is $2+$ rather than $3+$, which results in a nickel valence of $4+$, which is not typical.
 These considerations have led us to consider the possibility of Sr$_3$Ni$_2$O$_5$Cl$_2$ (Fig.~\ref{fig:3252_phonon}(b)) as a possible candidate for our purpose, where the two chlorines replace the outer apical oxygens to reduce the nickel valence.
 The nickel valence is $3+$ as compared to $2.5+$ in La$_3$Ni$_2$O$_7$, but an expectation is that the $d_{3z^2-r^2}$ band filling, which has been shown to be crucial for superconductivity in La$_3$Ni$_2$O$_7$, could be similar because the energy level offset $\Delta E$ between $d_{3z^2-r^2}$ and $d_{x^2-y^2}$ is expected to be larger in Sr$_3$Ni$_2$O$_5$Cl$_2$ due to the outer apical oxygens being replaced by chlorine.
-Although this material has not been synthesized to our knowledge, its iron and cobalt analogues Sr$_3$Fe$_2$O$_5$Cl$_2$~\cite{Leib1984} and Sr$_3$Co$_2$O$_5$Cl$_2$~\cite{Cava} have been synthesized in the past, and the crystal structure is known to have tetragonal symmetry.
+Although this material has not been synthesized to our knowledge, its iron and cobalt analogs Sr$_3$Fe$_2$O$_5$Cl$_2$~\cite{Leib1984} and Sr$_3$Co$_2$O$_5$Cl$_2$~\cite{Cava} have been synthesized in the past, and the crystal structure is known to have tetragonal symmetry.
+It is noteworthy that oxychlorides have also been investigated in the study of cuprate superconductors such as (Ca,Na)$_2$CuO$_2$Cl$_2$~\cite{Hiroi_cuprate_ocl}, where the crystal field of the transition metal atom and the carrier concentration are changed via anion substitution.
 Recently, another mixed-anion nickelate La$_2$$Ae$Ni$_2$O$_6$F has been proposed as a material having tetragonal symmetry at ambient ($Ae=$ Ba) or low ($Ae=$ Sr) pressure~\cite{Wu_Yang}, but our proposal is different in that the inner apical oxygen, which we believe to be playing a crucial role in the occurrence of superconductivity in La$_3$Ni$_2$O$_7$ is maintained, while outer apical oxygens are replaced by halogens.